thkarcher/github-actions-zeiss/test/test.md

-Do trigger the workflow with this commit.
+Do NOT trigger the workflow with this commit.